 - Sharyn Bennet: Global Mobility Manager

 - Amie Taylor: Global Mobility Officer.
 Amie is the main contact for the School of Applied Sciences and The School of Health & Social Care

 - Lucy Murray: Global Mobility Officer.
-Lucy is the main contact for the School of Computing, The School of Engineering & the Built Environment and The School of Arts & Creative Industries
+Lucy is the main contact for the School of Computing, Engineering & the Built Environment and The School of Arts & Creative Industries

 - Slawek Staniszewski: Global Mobility Officer.
 Slawek is the main contact for The Business School as well as students who come to us here at ENU for their exchange

 The team are always happy to hear from students, whether you want to know more about how exchanges work or advice on where to go.
 You can email us at: firstname.lastname@example.org